Uplifting Memphis: Local organizations provide free meals to those without power

-MEMPHIS, Tenn — MEMPHIS, Tenn. - As the Mid-South melts, food is on many minds especially for our neighbors who still don’t have power at home.
+MEMPHIS, Tenn — As the Mid-South melts, food is on many minds especially for our neighbors who still don’t have power at home.

 While Memphians wait for MLGW to turn their lights back on food in the fridge could be going bad.

-Folks who stopped by North Frayser Community Center were thankful to find a food truck offering free hot meals.
+Folks who stopped by North Frayser Community Center were thankful to find a food truck offering free hot meals provided by TVA.

 “It’s a real blessing especially the people down there that I’m by, that I’m taking the food to they are on oxygen so they can’t come up here themselves,” said resident Eseana Paige.